 These exams will be organised on a one-to-one basis at a time convenient for you.
 The exam will take about 1 hour for a single candidate to complete, plus some additional time if required for familiarisation with the training equipment.
-We are also able to assess multiple members of the same household within the same visit, if desirable; up to 4 candidates can be examined per session, as long as appropriate social distancing can be maintained between the candidate(s) and examiner.
+We are also able to assess multiple candidates within the same visit, if desirable; up to 4 candidates can be examined per session, as long as appropriate social distancing can be maintained between the candidate(s) and examiner.

 What you will need to provide